 Professor Dror Zeevi received his Ph.D. from Tel Aviv University in 1992, and after Post-doctoral studies at Princeton joined the faculty at Ben Gurion University of the Negev, where he teaches Middle Eastern Studies, with an emphasis on modern and early modern history.
 His book on Ottoman Jerusalem, An Ottoman Century: The District of Jerusalem in the 1600s, is a portrait of a Palestinian society in the early modern period, published by SUNY Press in 1996 and translated into Hebrew and Turkish.
 Producing Desire: Changing Sexual Discourse in the Ottoman Middle East, 1500-1900, is a study of the shifts in sexual outlook in the region, on the eve of modernity.
 It was published in 2006 by the University of California Press, and a Turkish Translation was published subsequently.
-An edited volume (with Ehud Toledano), Society, Law and Culture in the Middle East: “Modernities” in the Making, was published in 2015 by De Gruyter, and his current research (with Benny Morris) has resulted in the volume Thirty Years of Genocide: The Destruction of Turkey’s Christian Minorities, (forthcoming).
+An edited volume (with Ehud Toledano), Society, Law and Culture in the Middle East: “Modernities” in the Making, was published in 2015 by De Gruyter, and his current research (with Benny Morris) has resulted in the volume Thirty Years of Genocide: The Destruction of Turkey’s Christian Minorities, which received critical acclaim.

 Zeevi founded the Department of Middle East Studies at Ben Gurion University and served as its first chair until 1998 (and again from 2002 to 2004).
 He was also among the founders of the Chaim Herzog Center for Middle East Studies and Diplomacy in 1997, and its first chair, until 2002.
 In 2009 he was elected President of The Middle East Studies Association of Israel (MEISAI), and in 2015 appointed Associate Dean of Humanities and Social Studies.
 During his career he was invited to work and lecture at many universities and research centers abroad.
 Among others, he was senior visiting fellow at Brandeis University and Skidmore College in the U.S. and at Koc and Sabanci Universities in Turkey.